Souvenir olive wood album sent by George Benton from the Holy Land 1941

 He served with the 2/10, 2/15 and 2/16 Field Companies, Royal Australian Engineers.
 He disembarked in the Middle East on 3 February 1941 and was transferred to the Australian Headquarters Guards Battalion on 3 June 1941.
 He returned to Australia on compassionate grounds on 21 July 1941, disembarking in Sydney on 24 August 1941.
 He was discharged on 8 September 1941.

-George's only brother, Leonard Arthur, was accidentally killed, aged 18 on February 7 1941.
+George's only brother, Leonard Arthur, was killed in a motorcycle accident, aged 18 on February 7 1941.
 George also had three sisters, Irene, Edna, and Myrtle, with the youngest one (Myrtie) being who the pressed flower cards in the album were sent to.

 Visiting servicemen and women purchased a variety of souvenirs from Jerusalem, Bethlehem, Palestine and The Holy Land while passing through on active service during both world wars.